jpuck/etl/README.md

 ## Database Connections

-The `DB` class requires an instance of [`PDO`][8] in the constructor.
+The `DB` class requires an instance of [`PDO`][8] in the constructor to connect, but it is possible to pass a `null` value if only utilizing the class for DDL.

 ## SQL Data Definition Language

 When one-to-many XML nodes are used to represent one-to-one relationships, then the `Schematizer` recognizes this and a `DDL` class flattens them as columns on a table.
-If a node has more than one if its name or grandchildren, then the one-to-many relationship is preserved in a separate normalized table.
+If a node has more than one of its name or grandchildren, then the one-to-many relationship is preserved in a separate normalized table.
 Surrogate keys are created to maintain the Primary/Foreign Key referential integrity.

 If the `Schema` has a `primaryKey` set, then that field will be used for DDL generation instead of the surrogate.
-However, this `Schema` must also be passed to the `Datum` constructor prior to being used in a `Transceiver` method, otherwise the surrogate keys will be used by default and will result in a failed insertion if the surrogate columns don't exist.
+However, this `Schema` must also be passed to the `Datum` constructor prior to being used with `DB::insert`, otherwise the surrogate keys will be used by default and will result in a failed insertion if the surrogate columns don't exist.

 --------------